TNO/ChaProEV/README.md

     for a given location and a given runtime.
 11. **get_run_weather_data:** Fetches the weather data and efficiency factors and puts it into a table that is saved to files/databases.
+12. **solar_efficiency_factor:*** This gives us the efficiency factor of solar panels (i.e. how much of the solar radiation is converted into electricity).
+    THIS IS A PLACEHOLDER FUNCTION

 #### Temperature efficiency
 This function returns the temperature efficiency factor that corrects